 High in carbohydrates, this acts as a low-budget flour substitute to the expensive almond or quinoa flour without actually compromising on the health benefits.
 Oatmeal has been an essential ingredient in our kitchens for a long while now, and it’s no secret that it reduces cholesterol levels and is extremely good for heart health.
 Oats consist of beta-glucan, which is a soluble fibre that aids in digestion.
 Oat flour tends to keep the stomach satiated, thereby keeping hunger pangs at bay while keeping you full, making it a suitable flour for weight loss.

 Amaranth is a group of 60 different species of grains and is a staple food in many cultures.
 It is rich in fibre, protein, and micronutrients, making it a great fasting supplement and an extremely healthy flour substitute.
 It also contains phosphorus, which is highly beneficial for bone health, especially in women.
 The high content of Gallic acid in Amaranth acts as a protective shield for the body against several diseases.
 Topping the list of low-calorie flours, the benefits of Amaranth are just too many to ignore.

 So, the bottom line is that there isn’t a shortage of substitutes when it comes to making healthy choices.
 Sometimes, it’s just a lack of will or simple unawareness on our part that makes us accept an unhealthy lifestyle.

-To learn more about the healthy alternatives and the superfoods currently trending in the fitness world, enroll for Shaw Academy’s Diploma in Fitness and Weight Loss, and choose the road to fitness.
+To learn more about the healthy alternatives and the superfoods currently trending in the fitness world, enrol in our Diploma in Fitness and Weight Loss, and choose the road to fitness.